ooni/ooni.org/content/about/glossary.md

 `circumvention-service.google-cloud.com`", circumventing any potential block.

-As a result, the censor would either have to block all of Google Cloud (and therefore disrupt many more service too) or they would have a hard time distinguishing requests towards `circumvention-service.google-cloud.com` from requests to `google.com`.
+As a result, the censor would either have to block all of Google Cloud (and therefore disrupt other services too) or they would have a hard time distinguishing requests towards `circumvention-service.google-cloud.com` from requests to `google.com`.
 This concept is called "[collateral freedom](https://www.upturn.org/static/files/CollateralFreedom.pdf)", as it relies on censors *not* causing collateral damage by blocking access to big